 Whether it’s because I have some overly ripe bananas, I want to take a cake to a friend’s house or because me and J fancy something sweet, this is my go-to cake!
 This vegan banana & coconut cake recipe is no-nonsense, simple to create and tastes sublime.
 Banana cakes are common, especially amongst us vegans, but this chocolate and coconut twist gives it an indulgent, scrumptious spin.
 It definitely stands out from the banana cake crowd (and all cake crowds for that matter)

 This recipe was created when we were living in Hanoi.
 We would buy a huge quantity of bananas and never be able to finish them before they went off especially in the summer months when it was sweltering.
 This resulted in me getting creative with the mass of ever ripening bananas we always seemed to have.
 Hey presto, this delicious recipe emerged.
-As always with a banana cake recipe very ripe, brown bananas are best.
-This is because they mash better so can incorporate in to the cake better with a stronger flavour.
+As always with a vegan banana cake recipe very ripe, brown bananas are best.
+This is because they mash better so can mash into the cake better with a stronger flavour.

 Looking for more delicious vegan recipes?
 Click here!

 When I first created this vegan banana & coconut cake I threw everything together and hoped for the best, especially with seasoning.
 So if you too prefer the relaxed approach when baking this is the cake for you.
 The simplicity of it means there’s not much room for error and you can season to your taste depending on what tickles your pickle.
 Let us know what you think of this recipe in the comments below and be sure to #veggievagabonds on Instagram and social media!

 100g desiccated coconut

 125g of self-raising flour (you can also use plain all-purpose flour and use more baking power to help with the rise)

 100g soft light brown sugar

 1-2 tbsp ground cinnamon

 75g of dark chocolate chips or bar cut in to small chunks